onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we need to engineer collective agency that cybernetically steers itself towards its goals

 universal colonizer of hearts & minds
+The grandest colonizational endeavor - no brain shall remain unpenetrated with the best explanations and argumentation

 The greatest open conspiracy
 The best way to predict the future is to co-create it